Employee Setup & Info Guide | User Documentation | Striven

 +

-Striven is a powerful All-in-One business solution which will help run your business efficiently.
-One function included in Striven is Employee Management, which includes many components such as Job Titles, Teams, permissions, and much more.
+One of the exceptional functions included in Striven is Employee Management, which includes many components such as Job Titles, Teams, permissions, and much more.
 This guide will help provide information on how to configure and use specific functions related to setting up and managing Employees in Striven.
 The Striven Team recommends that before continuing with this guide that you first reference the Company Setup Guide to configure your Company, including Locations, Divisions, Shifts, and more.

 Read this guide if you are trying to: